 If you are planning a trip, you might be looking at your rental car options.
-How much does it cost to rent a car for a week and what factors alter this price?
+How much does it cost to rent a car for a week, and what factors influence this price?

-In this guide, we examine the average cost of a rental car based on its category.
-We also look at what affects the rental car price and show you how to save a little money.
+In this guide, I examine the average cost of a rental car based on its category.
+I also look at what affects the rental car price and show you how to save a little money.

 Average Cost of Rental Cars by Class

-There are many different sized cars available from car rental companies, having a dramatic impact on the cost.
+There are many different sized cars available from car rental companies, and size has a dramatic impact on the cost.
 You can find two- and four-door car options, usually with the ability to hold four to five people.

 There will also be a trunk space that holds a particular amount of luggage.
 On the lower end of the spectrum, you want to opt for the economy or compact car.
 If you want something larger, such as a mid-size or a full-size car, you will pay more.